 - Copying or binding of thesis

 Hallmarks of Honors Level Work:

-Honors students may enroll in a non-honors course and contract with the professor to convert it to honors level and to earn honors credit.
-In order for the contract course to merit honors credit, the student must complete honors-level work in addition to that already required by the non-honors class.
+Honors students may enroll in a non-Honors course and contract with the professor to convert it to Honors level and to earn Honors credit to fulfill Honors elective requirements.
+In order for the contract course to merit Honors credit, the student must complete Honors-level work in addition to that already required by the non-Honors class.
 The character and quality of the regular work should also reflect greater expectations of learning and intellectual rigor.
-Simply adding more written work or more reading is insufficient for honors credit.
-To compensate for the loss of high-level student discussion in small seminars of only honors students in a traditional honors class, the nature of contracted honors work includes frequent and regular meetings and close work with the professor.
+Simply adding more written work or more reading is insufficient for Honors credit.
+To compensate for the loss of high-level student discussion in small seminars of only Honors students in a traditional Honors class, the nature of contracted Honors work includes frequent and regular meetings and close work with the professor.

 Required Substantive Elements of the Contract:

 - Critical thinking

 - Use of primary and/or secondary sources for the field of study

 - Use of multiple pedagogies and enrichment opportunities such as field trips, lab experiences, films, lectures, guest speakers, experiential-learning, cooperative-learning, and service-learning experiences

 - Clear specification of how the additional work will be graded and incorporated into the syllabus requirements

 - Regular and frequent meetings with the professor in addition to regularly scheduled class meetings